cllghn/r4sna/docs/1-Importing_and_Visualizing_in_statnet.md

 dev.off()
 ```

 To store the image as a JPEG, use the `jpeg()` function.
-The `bg = "transparent` option saves the graphs with a transparent background (rather than white), which can be helpful when placing in slides or on non-white backgrounds.
+The `bg = "transparent"` option saves the graphs with a transparent background (rather than white), which can be helpful when placing in slides or on non-white backgrounds.

 ```r